How to Hire a Driver

 The next step of the resume screening process is to conduct short phone interviews.
-The call should help you to assess soft skills every driver should have, such as communication, listening, and professionalism.
-Also discuss relevant specifics like the time commitment, how far they’ll drive, and hourly rate so the candidate can decide if they want to move forward.
+The call should help you to assess the soft skills every driver should have, such as communication, listening, and professionalism.
+Also discuss relevant specifics like the time commitment, how far they’ll drive, and the hourly rate so the candidate can decide if they want to move forward.

 By the end of the screening stage, you’ll give the green light to a few qualified candidates who are interested in the role.

 3. Ask In-Depth Interview Questions

 Now you’re ready to move ahead with interviews to find who you want in the driver’s seat.
 The goal of the interview is to determine if a candidate has the right experience, skills, and professional values to get the job done and make a good impression on everyone they meet on the way.